 This process has been observed and documented by researchers, who are very positive about the medical and cosmetic applications of spirulina’s collagen-producing properties.

-Spirulina is incredibly rich in nutritious, health-supporting compounds, which also makes it one of the best ingredients for dry skin.
-Some of them are best absorbed through the digestive system, but many have topical applications as well such as a face mask for wrinkles.
+Spirulina is incredibly rich in nutritious, health-supporting compounds, which makes it one of the best ingredients for dry skin.
+Some of them are best absorbed through the digestive system, but many have topical applications as well such as a hydrating face mask.
 Let’s go over just three of the most beneficial components.

 - Vitamin E – A potent skin protector, vitamin E is naturally produced in skin sebum.
 Applied topically, it can increase your body’s natural ability to fight the negative effects of UV rays.